ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_wenzel16nature.rst

 Overview
 --------

 Figures from `Wenzel et al. (2016)`_ are reproduced with recipe_wenzel16nature.yml.
-Gross primary productivity (gpp) and atmospheric CO2 (co2) at the surface are analyzed for the carbon cycle - concentration feedback in the historical (esmHistorical) and uncoupled (esmFixCLim1, here the carbon cycle is uncoupled to the climate response) simulations.
-The standard namelist includes a set of routines to diagnose the long-term carbon cycle - concentration feedback parameter (beta) from an ensemble of CMIP5 models and the observable change in the [CO2] seasonal cycle amplitude due to rising atmospheric [CO2] levels.
-As a key figure of this recipe, the diagnosed values from the models beta vs. he change in [CO2] amplitude are compared in a scatter plot constituting an emergent constraint.
+Gross primary productivity (gpp) and atmospheric CO2 concentrations at the surface  (co2s) are analyzed for the carbon cycle - concentration feedback in the historical (esmHistorical) and uncoupled (esmFixCLim1, here the carbon cycle is uncoupled to the climate response) simulations.
+The standard namelist includes a set of routines to diagnose the long-term carbon cycle - concentration feedback parameter (beta) from an ensemble of CMIP5 models and the observable change in the [CO2] seasonal cycle amplitude due to rising atmospheric CO2 levels.
+As a key figure of this recipe, the diagnosed values from the models beta vs. the change in CO2 amplitude are compared in a scatter plot constituting an emergent constraint.

 .. _`Wenzel et al. (2016)`: https://www.nature.com/articles/nature19772